sanikovic-sergej/dotfiles/README.md

         - [ ] doxygen comments
         - [ ] mirror defined method to source/header
 - [ ] Give feedback when recording with Q Macro in lualine
+    - a PR is pending for refresh on start/stop recording
 - [x] Check more mini plugins
         - [x] mini.comment
         - [x] mini.pairs (was annoying in VS Code, lets give it another chance)
 - [ ] Check and pick specific plugins when loading in vscode/vscodium
+- [ ] Specify behavior when starting with admin rights (sudo nvim)
-- [ ] Neo-Tree sync with current buffer
+- [x] Neo-Tree sync with current buffer
 - [ ] keep track of additional packages.
 May be useful for an installer script
     - some packages and lsp depend on rust/cargo
     - Neovim: Telescope